 Obsidian is composed almost entirely of glass.
 Hence, it has no mineralogical composition.
-Chemical composition can be determined but the most striking and obvious feature of obsidian is its glassy nature.
+Chemical composition can be determined, but the most striking and obvious feature of obsidian is its glassy nature.
 All such rocks regardless of their chemistry are therefore called obsidian or volcanic glass.
-Obsidian is usually lava rock but some pyroclasts also have a glassy texture.
+Obsidian is usually lava rock, but some pyroclasts also have a glassy texture.
 There are glassy sand grains from Hawaii on the picture above.
 These small pieces of obsidian possess a basaltic composition.
 In majority of cases obsidian has a felsic composition.
 Width of view is 20 mm.

-Carbonatite is a real weirdo in the igneous world.
-It can be volcanic or plutonic but the most striking thing is its composition.
+Carbonatite is a real stranger in the igneous world.
+It can be volcanic or plutonic, but the most striking thing is its composition.
 Unlike other igneous rocks which are mostly composed of silicate minerals, this one is compositionally close to limestone and marble, hence the name which refers to its carbonate composition.
 Such exotic igneous rocks have their very own classification principles.
 They are better kept separately from the rest or we risk to ruin our illusion that we understand something.
 Carbonatites are indeed still mysterious rocks.
-They are uncommon but still occur frequently enough that ignoring is not an option.
+They are uncommon, but still occur frequently enough that ignoring is not an option.
 Carbonatite is not the only exotic igneous rock type.
 Such exotic rocks like lamproites, kimberlites, lamprophyres, etc. are for various reasons treated separately just like carbonatites.
 However, they are all volumetrically insignificant.
 They can be safely ignored if one just wishes to obtain a general overview of igneous rocks.
 The sample is from Germany.

 Composition of igneous rocks